 Starting out with a specific question, we seek to investigate and report dubious stories and claims that may or may not end up on our newswires.

-Our editors start by trying to contact the person behind a claim, as well as checking with our own archives and journalists.
+Our editors start by trying to identify the origin of a claim, investigating with our own archives and journalists where necessary.

 We seek non-partisan, publicly available information in our investigations, and link to it online.

 A great deal false information involves old images taken out of context.

 We start with a reverse image search, inserting the picture in one or several search engines to see if it has previously appeared online.

 A right click on a picture on the Google Chrome browser gives the option "search Google for image".
 The search engine will trawl its database to see if there are similar images in its index.

 We use regularly and recommend our Invid/We Verify extension (see below) which gives you a choice of image search engines including Google, Bing (Microsoft), Yandex (Russian) , TinEye (By images, not keywords) and Baidu (Chinese), with a simple right click on your image once you've installed the extension.